Z.D . Vankova

 Professional career history

-Zvezda Vankova worked as a central research coordinator of the latest edition of the Migrant Integration Policy Index (2015).
-As a researcher and program coordinator at the Open Society Institute Sofia, Zvezda Vankova has been an active participant in the development of immigration and integration policy of Bulgaria through policy and legal analyses, advocacy work and capacity building activities.
-Zvezda has contributed to the drafting of strategic documents such as the National Strategy for Migration, Asylum and Integration, legislative and policy mechanisms in the field of regular and irregular migration, and formulating recommendations on the necessary reforms.
-Ms Vankova has developed and delivered training courses on integration policies to hundreds of local authority staff and civil society representatives.
+Prior to joining the Faculty of Law of the Maastricht University, Zvezda Vankova worked as a Central Research Coordinator of the latest edition of the Migrant Integration Policy Index (2015) and as a Policy Analyst at the Migration Policy Group in Brussels.
+As a Researcher and Program Coordinator at the Law Programme of the Open Society Institute Sofia (2005-2013), Zvezda Vankova was an active participant in the development of Bulgarian immigration and integration policy through policy and legal analyses, advocacy work and capacity-building activities.
+Zvezda contributed to the drafting of strategic documents such as the National Strategy for Migration, Asylum and Integration, legislative and policy mechanisms in the field of regular and irregular migration.
+She developed and delivered training courses on integration policies to hundreds of local authority staff and civil society representatives.

-She was selected by the UNHCR Bulgaria to monitor the National Program for Integration of Refugees in Bulgaria as an independent expert and served as the Country Co-coordinator of the European Web Site on Integration for Bulgaria.
-Zvezda has contributed to the implementation of international policy instruments such as MIPEX, the Integration Evaluation Tool and AGDM of UNHCR.
-In the end of 2012 she founded the association Multi Kulti Collective supporting the integration of foreigners in the Bulgarian society.
+Zvezda was selected by UNHCR Bulgaria to monitor the National Program for Integration of Refugees in Bulgaria as an independent expert in the period 2012-2014 and served as the Country Co-coordinator for the European Web Site on Integration for Bulgaria.
+She also conducted an independent monitoring report into immigration detention facilities in Bulgaria.
+At the end of 2012, she co-founded the association Multi Kulti Collective which aims to support the integration of foreigners into Bulgarian society.